gx9702/UA-TypeRepository/Core/Part4/Services/FindServersRequest/readme.md

 <!-- datatype -->
 ## FindServersRequest
+Finds the servers known to the discovery server.
 <!-- end of description -->
 The fields of the FindServersRequest DataType are defined in the following table: